Fianna Fáil: 20th century

-In 1967 Jack Lynch described the party as "left of centre" while suggesting it was to the left of Fine Gael and Labour.
-However, during the 1969 Irish general election the party ran red scare tactics against Labour after it began using the slogan "the seventies will be socialist!".
-As Fine Gael became more and more socially liberal in the 1970s under Garret FitzGerald, the party reacted by embracing social conservatism and populism.
+In 1967, Jack Lynch described the party as "left of centre" while suggesting it was to the left of Fine Gael and Labour.
+However, during the 1969 Irish general election, the party ran red scare tactics against Labour after it began using the slogan "the seventies will be socialist!".
+As Fine Gael became increasingly socially liberal in the 1970s under Garret FitzGerald, the party reacted by embracing social conservatism and populism.
 In the same time period, the emergence of the Troubles and the Arms Crisis of 1971 tested the party's nationalism, but despite these events, Fianna Fáil maintained their moderate culturally nationalist stance.
+In 1983, R. Ken Carty wrote of Fianna Fáil and Fine Gael that they were "heterogeneous in their bases of support, relatively undifferentiated in terms of policy or programme, and remarkably stable in their support levels".